 - Repair Technicians that prefer to do the smaller, less technically involved repairs.

 - Masons that perform large jobs and technically difficult jobs.

 Of course, there are exceptions, but the 3 descriptions above are what I have observed in the previous 20 years out in the field, and they apply to the big boys on the block.
 The one or two man operations are a different story.

-The point here is that it is critical that whoever is attempting to sell you a repair or service had better know what they are looking at, and have the integrity to do a thorough inspection.
+The point here is that it is critical that whoever is attempting to sell you a repair or service had better know what they are looking at and have the integrity to do a thorough inspection.
 Your money is wasted if you purchase a repair that you did not need or worse, purchased the wrong repair.

 Halfway into this portion of the cleaning, Cliff has his doubts that the insert had been properly cleaned in the previous 5 years.
 He spent over an hour cleaning out what the other company had not.
-On an unlined wood stove insert, it is imperative that the insert be pulled out and the overhead smoke chamber is properly cleaned.
+On an unlined wood stove insert, it is imperative that the insert is pulled out and the overhead smoke chamber is properly cleaned.
 The smoke shelf (a cavity behind the back wall of the firebox) needs to be vacuumed out, as much soot falls into this cavity during the outside sweep.
 The smoke shelf is usually vacuumed out by passing a vacuum hose up through the damper and down into the smoke shelf.